-'Actively putting off some of the most able pupils seems an unnecessary mistake’
+'Actively putting off some of the most able pupils seems a mistake’

 INTERVIEW: ISC chair Barnaby Lenon has had enough of the ‘obsession’ with state/private school ratios, but supports efforts to help disadvantaged students